 Furlough and the Job Retention Scheme (JRS)

-The Government’s JRS means that employers are able to place their employees on “furlough”.
-This is a term which is typically used in the US and essentially means putting employees on a temporary leave of absence where they are not required to work but are retained on the books to be brought back in when needed.
-Employers who do this will be able to obtain a grant from the Government to cover 80% of “furloughed employees” wages, see our Furlough Q&As.
+In March 2020, the Government announced its plans for financial assistance to help employers retain employees for an extended period of time through the Job Retention Scheme.
+This means that employers are able to place their employees on “furlough” — a temporary leave of absence where they are not required to work but are retained on the books to be brought back in when needed.
+Employers who do this can obtain a grant from the Government to cover the furloughed employees’ wages.